iSolate77/linux-config/README.md

+# # Direct clone from @ChristianChiarulli basic IDE setup, with few tweaks from @TJDeVries
-# A Basic Stable IDE config for Neovim
+## A Basic Stable IDE config for Neovim

 > Why does this repo exist?